How to Grow and Care for Locust Trees

 - Protect young trees with burlap wraps or tree guards to prevent frost damage.

-- Check for any signs of pest infestations and treat accordingly.
+- Check for signs of pest infestations and treat accordingly.

 - Limit watering unless there is an extended dry spell.